Terms & Naming¶

 Each field can have one or few attributes (depending on the field type).

 The list of available field types can be found here.

-Most fields have only one attribute named the same as its field.
-E.g.
+Most fields have only one attribute named the same as the field.
+E.g. the

 createdAt.
 Some fields have multiple attributes.